WinVector/rqdatatable/Examples/Modes/Modes.md

          choice := simple_rank == 1)
 ```

-The `ops` operator pipelne can than be used to process data.
+The `ops` operator pipeline can than be used to process data.

 ``` r
 d %.>%